|

 13. Tuesday morning the guys left the lodge and took the groomed trail to Deer Lake and then on to Steady Brook where they stopped for gas.

-12. At Pasadena they met up with 2 guys who offered to take them on a scenic backcountry route with an awesome view of Grand Lake.
-Glover Island, in Grand Lake is large enough to hold a pond which also has an island with a pond in it, which is apparently quite a rare occurrence in Canada.
+12. At Pasadena they met up with a couple of fellers who offered to take them on a new scenic backcountry route with an awesome view of Grand Lake.
+Glover Island located in the middle of Grand Lake is large enough to hold a pond which also has an island with a pond in it.
+This is apparently quite a rare occurrence in Canada and around the globe.

-11. Returning to the groomed trail and parting company with their guides, the guys headed towards Corner Brook passing Marble Mountain.
-Looping back across country to Hughes Brook, then to Tower Road, onto the groomed trail to White River Road, and returning to the lodge.
+11. After a dandy tour the crew returned to the groomed trail and parted company with their guides, and headed towards Corner Brook passing Marble Mountain.
+They looped back across country to Hughes Brook, to Tower Road, and onto the groomed trail to White River Road, finally returning to the lodge.

 10.

-9. Wednesday the guys made another distance run from the lodge to Pollard's Point and back.
+9. Wednesday the guys made another long distance run from the lodge to Pollard's Point and back.

 8. Their last day of riding was Thursday morning.
-They left the lodge under snowy skies heading across Taylor's Brook Road, across country to Eagle Mountain Lodge braking trail most of the way.
+They left the lodge under overcast skies and snow flurries, headed across Taylor's Brook Road, then across country to Eagle Mountain Lodge breaking trail most of the way.

-7. They continued on to Main River Safari where they stopped in and were served tea, coffee, and awesome sweets.
-Looping back towards Big Falls, the guys stopped at B&R Cabins to top up their gas tanks.
+7. They continued on to Main River Safari where they stopped and enjoyed tea, coffee, and awesome sweets.
+Leaving Main River they headed back towards Big Falls and stopped at B&R Cabins to top up their gas tanks.

 6.